-So when did Caravaggio paint David with the Head of Goliath?
+When did Caravaggio paint David with the Head of Goliath?
 After his jailbreak of course.
 Caravaggio escaped from the Knights of Malta, and traveled through Sicily and Palermo.
-During this time, he painted two paintings of David and Goliath — one currently on display in the Kunsthistorisches Museum in Vienna, and this one— perhaps the most controversial painting of his career.
-Scholars believe that in this painting, much darker and more contemplative than its twin, Goliath’s head is a self-portrait by Caravaggio.
-Additionally, David is thought to be a self-portrait of Caravaggio as a young man, or, a portrait of Cecco, his studio assistant and lover.
-Considering the angle of the sword, we're guessing it’s Cecco.
+During this time, he painted two paintings of David and Goliath, one currently on display in the Kunsthistorisches Museum in Vienna, and this one—maybe the most controversial painting of his career.
+This painting is darker and more contemplative than its twin, and is the subject of pretty wild speculation.
+Goliath’s head may be Caravaggio’s self-portrait.
+David may depict Caravaggio as a young man, or may be a portrait of Cecco, Caravaggio’s studio assistant and lover.
+Considering the angle of the sword, I'm guessing it’s Cecco.